Using the non-hydrodynamic mode to study the onset of hydrodynamic behavior in ultraperipheral symmetric nuclear collisions: Formalism

 ECHO-QGP calculates this quantity for ideal hydrodynamic case, which takes the form:

-We modified this formula for the viscous case i.e., by adding viscous component term, ($\pi^{xx} + \pi^{yy}$) to the integrand in both numerator and denominator in the above expression.
+To generate momentum eccentricity for the viscous case, we have modified the above expression by adding viscous component term, ($\pi^{xx} + \pi^{yy}$) to the integrand in both numerator and denominator.

-Fig.(\ref{fig:ecc}) shows spatial eccentricity($\epsilon_c$) and momentum eccentricity($\epsilon_p$) for the two mentioned initial conditions generated for $\tau_{coe}=$3 and $12$ at $40-50$\% centrality.
-We notice almost negligible to no effect on $\epsilon_c$ with respect to the variation in $\tau_{coe}$, but $\epsilon_c$ starts are slightly larger value in IPGlasma than in Glauber model.
-For both initial conditions, $\epsilon_p$ starts at the same point and then diverge during the hydrodynamic evolution.
+Fig. \ref{fig:ecc} shows spatial eccentricity($\epsilon_c$) and momentum space eccentricity($\epsilon_p$) for Au-Au and Pb-Pb collision, generated at $50-60$\% centrality for the two mentioned shear relaxation times.
+Momentum anisotropy quantified by momentum eccentricity increases at the expense of spatial anisotropy quantified by spatial eccentricities along the evolution\cite{2008hydro}.
+The variation in non-hydrodynamic mode decay time seems to have negligible effect on spatial eccentricity.
+The distinguishing feature between the two systems is that the early time $\epsilon_c$ for Pb-Pb decreases more rapidly than that for Au-Au collisions.
+Below the pseudo-critical temperature, hadronic picture should emerge.
+Particles of various species are assigned momentum according to Cooper–Frye scheme~\cite{Cooper_frye}.
+The resulting momentum spectrum is then used to calculate the elliptic flow, $v_2 = \langle \cos[2({\phi - \Psi_{\text{RP}}})]\rangle$, where $\Psi_{\text{RP}}$ is the reaction plane angle which acts as a reference plane and $\phi$ is the transverse plane angle for a given particle with respect to the reaction plane.

-Below the psuedo-critical temperature, hadronic picture should emerge.
-In the model used here, particles of various species are assigned momentum according to Cooper–Frye scheme~\cite{Cooper_frye}.
-The resulting momentum spectra is then used to calculate the elliptic flow, $v_2 = \langle \cos[2({\phi - \Psi_{\text{RP}}})]\rangle$, where $\Psi_{\text{RP}}$ is the reaction plane angle which acts as a reference plane and $\phi$ is the transverse plane angle for a given particle with respect to the reaction plane.
+Fig. \ref{fig:avg_pT} shows the average transverse momentum evolution as a function of centrality.
+Results for the two values of shear relaxation time have been plotted and compared with experimental values for pions.
+We notice, that the model show agreement with experimental values for most of the centrality classes apart from the peripheral ones.
+The values for Pb-Pb collisions had to be scaled up by a factor of $1.3$.
+This could be due to underproduction of hadrons in the hydrodynamics, because the multiplicity has been used as the weight factor for calculating mean $p_T$.